 Hodges was the auditorium, and it was where the whole school seemed to

 gather itself into one place.
-On Mondays we had weekly assemblies there
+We had weekly assemblies on Mondays there

-with all the students from first grade through eighth grade, a regular moment
+with all the students from first through eighth grade, a regular moment of

-of collective attention that made you aware, even as a child, that the school
+collective attention that made you aware, even as a child, that the school was

-was larger than our classroom.
-We also put on a full production play there of
+larger than our classroom.
+We also put on a full production play there of The

-The Emperor’s Clothes with the two grades above us.
+Emperor’s Clothes with the two grades above us.
+One year DARE came to our

 And then

-moon bounce.
-It was customary for the fair to feature a hot air balloon, but
+It was customary for the fair to feature a hot air balloon, but one year the

 We didn’t